chimera-linux/chimera-linux.github.io/_docs/configuration/gnome.md

 ### Manual startup

-For Wayland, all you need to do is log in on your desired tty and
+For Wayland (recommended), all you need to do is log in on your desired tty and run:
-run:

 ```
-$ gnome-session --wayland
+$ gnome-shell --wayland
 ```

 For X11, you can create an `.xinitrc` script, and put the following